-Information Literacy, one of WSU’s Seven Learning Goals of Undergraduate Education, refers to effectively identifying, locating, evaluating, using responsibly and sharing information for the problem at hand.
+Information Literacy, one of WSU’s Undergraduate Learning Goals, refers to effectively identifying, locating, evaluating, using responsibly and sharing information for the problem at hand.
 The nearly thirty WSU research/public services librarians, across all campuses (including fully online WSU Global), provide library instruction to faculty, students, and staff.
 Subject specialist librarians and departmental liaisons offer information literacy instruction in their respective disciplines and subject areas.
 Many of the public services librarians are part of the Library Instruction Team which focuses on collaborative instructional work with academic and co-curricular programs.

 - Central academic units receiving structured and consistent library instruction are English Composition (with a special emphasis on reaching all sections of English 101, a foundational UCORE Written Communication [WRTG] course), Roots of Contemporary Issues (the foundational first-year experience [ROOT] course for UCORE), Pathways to Academic Success Seminar (UNIV 104), and the Honors College.

 - Information literacy instruction in a variety of formats characterize the Libraries’ educational endeavors with a number of co-curricular groups including First Year Focus (a learning communities program), Multicultural Student Services, New Student Programs, Residence Life, and the Academic Success and Career Center.
 Some librarians also teach the Libraries’ Accessing Information for Research (UNIV 300) course.